Asset managers chafe as Indian regulator cracks down on new funds

 Even as Indian stocks hit record highs, most of India’s 47 asset management firms are unprofitable and have underperformed the broader index so far this year.

-“SEBI is trying to tell us what to do from an investment perspective, which we don’t necessarily agree with,” said Vivek Kudva, who heads India, Central Europe, the Middle East and Africa for the Franklin Templeton Investments unit of U.S.-based Franklin Resources Inc (BEN.N).
+“SEBI is trying to tell us what to do from an investment perspective, which we don’t necessarily agree with,” said Vivek Kudva, who heads India, Central Europe, the Middle East and Africa for the Franklin Templeton Investments unit of U.S.-based Franklin Resources Inc.

 After months of back and forth with the regulator early this year, the proposed fund was eventually shelved.